 The translation mechanisms aim to allow the communication between hosts that support different protocols.
-They may be applied in networks where only one protocol is used, while it is desirable the support of services of the other protocol, for example support of IPv4 services in IPv6 hosts.
-The most well known translation mechanisms are described briefly in the following.
+They may be applied in networks where only one protocol is used, while it is desirable to maintain the support of services of the other protocol, for example support of IPv4 services in IPv6 hosts.
+The most well-known translation mechanisms are described briefly below:

-Header Conversion: According to this mechanism the IPv4 headers are translated to IPv6 headers and vice-versa.
+- Header conversion.
+According to this mechanism the IPv4 headers are translated to IPv6 headers and vice-versa.
 It is similar to the NAT protocol (IPv4-to-IPv4 Header Conversion).
-Although this mechanism is fast enough, it appears some limitations to its application, for example it does not support translation in the application layer.
+Although this mechanism is fast enough, it appears that there are some limitations to its application, for example it does not support translation in the application layer.

-NAT-PT (Network Address Translation -Protocol Translation): The NAT-PT mechanism allows to native IPv6 hosts and applications to communicate with IPv4 hosts and applications respectively.
+- NAT-PT (Network address translationprotocol translation).
+The NAT-PT mechanism allows native IPv6 hosts and applications to communicate with IPv4 hosts and applications respectively.
 The host that makes the translation lies on the borders between the IPv4 and IPv6 networks.
 Each host acting as an address translator keeps a pool of addresses that are assigned dynamically to IPv6 hosts and a session is generated between two hosts supporting different protocols.
 The NAT-PT mechanism supports both address and header translation.
 The implementation of the NAT-PT mechanism is simple and does not require any extra configuration to the hosts.
 However, this mechanism does not support the implementation of end-to-end security strategies and requires the usage of a large IPv4 space.

+- Address mapping.
+This technique refers to one-to-one correspondence between IPv6 destination addresses and IPv4 source addresses and vice-versa.

+- Socks.
+Socks is a gateway mechanism

+implemented by a "Socks server", that

+acts as a relay mechanism in TCP or

+UDP sessions between two hosts

+supporting different protocols (one

+IPv4 host and the other IPv6 host)

+(Toutain and Afifi, 2000).
+Socks is

+considered a unidirectional mechanism

+and may be used for the connection of

+an IPv4 network to an IPv6 network

+and vice-versa.
+Its main disadvantage is

+that the connections have to be

+initialized by the hosts lying behind the

+Sock server.